allenai/ai2thor/README.md

   - Added custom `RotateLook` to use relative inputs instead of absolute values.
   - Added checks to see whether objects exist and set lastActionStatus appropriately for `PutObject`
   - Changed 'CheckIfAgentCanMove' to take a reference to a directionMagnitude instead of a copy parameter, so if distance to object is greater than zero, we can move a partial distance in 'moveInDirection' by adjusting the Vector3
+- `ImageSynthesis/ImageSynthesis`:
+  - Added a null check in `OnSceneChange`